 Gypsy performers started to settle instead of hawking.
 Some buildings were used for theaters temporarily.
 Later, they became permanent ones.

-European theater influenced Iranian one, but the imitation of them started to make people interested in Europe.
-This imitation was carried out in weak manner.
+European theater influenced the the theater in Iran, but the imitation of them started to make people interested in Europe.
+This imitation was carried out ina weak manner.
 Iranian theater was overwhelmed by the new themes, costumes, etc. So, two different classes of people cared for traditional and so-called intellectual theaters: the first group in poor quarters of cities and the second in the best financial state.

 Women who have been banned from acting in the public had their own private circles, which stopped when theater actresses went on stage in the 20th century.